toiletpapar/infrastructure/docs/baremetal/b01-pi-kubenode.md

 ### Use custom containerd config
 For your convenience, the above steps were performed for this project and the resulting config is found at `https://raw.githubusercontent.com/toiletpapar/smithers-infrastructure/main/docs/baremetal/config.toml`

+If you `wget` the above config, ensure you move it:
+`sudo mv config.toml /etc/containerd/config.toml`

 ### Restart containerd
 `sudo systemctl restart containerd`